GregBaugues/uiuc-counseling/README.md

 ![](/public/uiuc-counseling.png)

 Now, I don't fault the counseling center at all for this.
-They are in a difficult *demand > supply* situation, and if you think back to Econ 101, the two most common methods of allocating scarce resources  is pricing and queuing (and sadly, inexpensive counseling is a *very* scarce resource in this country).
+They are in a difficult *demand > supply* situation.
+If you think back to Econ 101, the two most common methods of allocating scarce resources are pricing and queuing (and sadly, counseling is a *very* scarce resource in this country).
 When you give away an in-demand resource for free, lines form.
+So I'm not sure the Counseling Center has any better plays here.

 (As an aside, this is why I'm one of the few fans of the recent increase in street meter parking prices in Chicago -- you can always find a spot when you need one.
 Unfortunately, that market mechanism doesn't translate over to mental health care where "I'm so depressed I can't keep a job" and "I'm so poor I can't treat my depression" causes a downward spiral that's bad for both the individual and society.
 But I digress...)

-When I was depressed, the only way that I was up at 7:50am was if I had been up all night.
-I heard similar sentiments from several of the students I spoke with after my talk: that it felt nearly impossible for to a) remember to do anything at a specific time b) wake up that early and make the call.
+When I was depressed, the only way that I was awake at 7:50am was if I had been up all night.
+I heard similar sentiments from several of the students I spoke with after my talk: that it felt nearly impossible for to a) remember to do *anything* at a specific time b) wake up that early and make the call.

 So, I thought we might build something with Twilio to give those kids a fighting chance of getting an appointment.